Bazror/hivemind/docs/native_ads/native_ads.md

 - Promoted posts (legacy) will be optional, as will be the new native ad system
 - Communities can still feature posts, by pinning them for example.
 This feature is not affected.
+- Native ads will have dedicated visibility in a community that opts in to this feature
-- Ads will use new metadata attributes and associated `custom-json` actions
+- To arrive at verifiable state, ads will use new metadata attributes and associated `custom-json` actions

 ## Ad System Design Principles